Saawariya: Production

 Bhansali initially wanted Rani Mukerji and Salman Khan's extended guest appearances to be hidden from the public, but later announced that they would appear in the film in supporting roles.

 Elaborate sets for the film's imaginary city, complete with lakes, streets, shops, signages and a clock tower, were designed by the production designer Omung Kumar, who had previously worked with Bhansali on Black (2005).

+Release

 The first official teaser of the film was accessed by New York Times on 25 August 2007.
 The first screening was held on 28 October 2007, though only for those associated with the film.

 This film was released on 9 November 2007, clashing with Om Shanti Om, starring Shahrukh Khan, and Deepika Padukone.

 Soundtrack

 The soundtrack album of the film is composed by Monty Sharma with lyrics written by Sameer.
 The soundtrack was released to mixed reviews on 19 September 2007.
 Indiafm gave the album 3 out of 5 stars, saying, "The title song would be remembered for months to come, if not years, the others do not really go that extra distance."
 According to the Indian trade website Box Office India, with around 10,00,000 units sold, the film's soundtrack album was the year's fourteenth highest-selling.